mstevens843/blogly_with_tags/README.md

 # Blogly

-Blogly is a simple blogging application built with Flask and SQLAlchemy, designed to add, edit, and delete users from db.
+Blogly is a simple blogging application built with Flask and SQLAlchemy, designed to add, edit, and delete users, posts, and tags from db.

 ## Features